ethereum/web3.py/docs/examples.rst

     }

-If the transaction has not yet been mined then this method will return ``None``.
+If the transaction has not yet been mined then this method will raise a ``TransactionNotFound`` error.

 Working with Contracts